William J. Minor: American Civil War

-During the American Civil War of 1861–1865, he supported the Union and opposed secession, as he believed that would be bad for the sugar industry.
-However, he was arrested by Union forces with his son Henry in Houma in 1862; they were released a week later in New Orleans.
-Meanwhile, Unionists stole sugar and molasses from his Hollywood and Southdown plantations, under the false pretext that it had been deserted, even though overseers and servants were there.
+During the American Civil War of 1861–1865, Minor supported the Union and opposed secession, as he believed that would be bad for the sugar industry.
+Minor was arrested by U.S. forces with his son Henry in Houma in 1862; they were released a week later in New Orleans.
+Meanwhile, U.S. Army troops seized sugar and molasses from Minor's Hollywood and Southdown plantations, under the pretext that it had been deserted, even though overseers and servants were there.

-Minor was on friendly terms with Union Generals Benjamin Butler (1818-1893) and Lorenzo Thomas (1804-1875), whose forces protected Concord (his Adams County, Mississippi, plantation) on September 29, 1863, and on March 10, 1864.
-Both during and after the war, Minor asked for reparations for the financial losses he had endured due to the theft of commodities by Unionist forces, to no avail.
-By 1863, he had realized his slaves had become unwilling to work; they also killed hogs and sheep.
+Minor was on friendly terms with U.S. Generals Benjamin Butler (1818–1893) and Lorenzo Thomas (1804–1875), whose forces protected Concord (his Adams County, Mississippi, plantation) on September 29, 1863, and on March 10, 1864.
+Both during and after the war, Minor asked for reparations for the financial losses he experienced due to the requisition of commodities by the U.S. Army forces, to no avail.
+By 1863, the people he enslaved had become unwilling to work; they also killed hogs and sheep.

-Because of General Order No. 12 imposed by Union General Nathaniel P. Banks, he was forced to pay them wages.
-Slaves, who had gotten used to working "under the threat of punishment," were not motivated by their salaries; as a result, Minor tried to reduce their wages if they failed to work.
-By 1865, Minor paid one third of the crop profit at the Waterloo Plantation to his slaves.
-He signed a work contract with his slaves at the Southdown and Hollywood plantations whereby they agreed to work ten hours every day except for Sundays and received specific hourly wages as a result.
-Moreover, Minor agreed to clothe, feed and house them all.
+U.S. Army Major General Nathaniel P. Banks's January 29, 1863, General Order No. 12 required Minor to pay wages to the people that he had enslaved.
+The formerly enslaved people, no longer forced to labor under "the threat of punishment", were not motivated to work by initially paltry salaries; as a result, Minor withheld food rations if they failed to work.
+By 1865, Minor agreed to pay one-third of the crop profit at the Waterloo Plantation to the laborers he had once enslaved.
+Minor signed a collective bargain with workers at the Southdown and Hollywood plantations; they agreed to work ten hours every day except Sundays and received specific hourly wages.
+Minor agreed to clothe, feed and house them all.

-Minor was a supporter of Abraham Lincoln, whom he called "the most conservative & ablest man in the Washington Government."
-He deplored his assassination, as he believed Lincoln would have been fair to Southern agriculturalists.
+Minor supported Abraham Lincoln, whom he called "the most conservative & ablest man in the Washington Government."
+Minor deplored his assassination, as he believed Lincoln would have been fair to Southern agriculturalists.

 Equestrianism

-Minor was interested in horseracing.
-He corresponded with Cadwallader R. Colden and Sanders D. Bruce (1825-1902) about horses.
-He served as the Secretary of the Natchez Jockey Club.
-He visited Jerome Park Racetrack in 1866, while it was under construction.
+Like many other wealthy slaveholders in the Antebellum South, one of Minor's pastimes was horseracing and equine management.
+He was part of a lively community of elite 'racing' men who poured their time, money, and energy into racing horses, traveling to England to buy stock for their stables, and other activities related to the expensive hobby of equestrianism.
+Minor served as the Secretary of the Natchez Jockey Club.
+Minor visited Jerome Park Racetrack in 1866, while it was under construction.

-He was also a regular contributor to The Turf, Field and Farm, an equestrian publication.
-He sometimes used the pseudonym "Redlander."
+Minor was also a regular contributor to The Turf, Field and Farm, an equestrian publication.
+Minor sometimes used the pseudonym "Redlander."

 Personal life

-On August 7, 1829, he married Rebecca Ann (Gustine) Minor (1813-1887), the daughter of James Parker Gustine (1781-1818) and Mary Ann (Duncan) Gustine (1790-1863) of Philadelphia, Pennsylvania.
+On August 7, 1829, Minor married Rebecca Ann (Gustine) Minor (1813–1887), the daughter of James Parker Gustine (1781–1818) and Mary Ann (Duncan) Gustine (1790–1863) of Philadelphia, Pennsylvania.
 They resided at Concord, his family residence, in Natchez, Mississippi.
-They had seven sons and one daughter, including John Duncan Minor (1831-1869).
-A Harvard graduate, he married Catherine Surget, the daughter of planter Francis Surget.
+They had seven sons and one daughter, including John Duncan Minor (1831–1869).
+A Harvard graduate, Minor married Catherine Surget, the daughter of the planter Francis Surget.